cp3402-students/cp3402-2021-site-cp3402-2021-team06/theme.md

 ---

+The elements of the 'Jazzy theme' were designed to reflect the classical and sophisticated feelings largely associated with the Jazz music scene.
+The theme takes much inspiration from the design of multiple popular musical websites.

-This Jazzy theme takes much inspiration from other musical websites and designs and adds them all into one.
-Creating a more Jazz orientated theme.
-This theme has plugin implementation for social icons, an easy to create front page and customizer options for the default WordPress customizer.
+This theme includes plugins that are implementated to manage social media icons, ?? an easy to create front page ?? and append additional customizer options to the default WordPress customizer.

 ## Customizer Options